Translate This Page

 a friend or acquaintance, and show interest in the

-student by asking questions about his or her interests.
+asking questions about his or her interests.

 Conversation enhancers include responses and